The Words (film)

 The Words is a 2012 American mystery romantic drama film, written and directed by Brian Klugman and Lee Sternthal in their directorial debut.
 It stars Bradley Cooper, Zoe Saldaña, Olivia Wilde, Jeremy Irons, Ben Barnes, Dennis Quaid, and Nora Arnezeder.
 Cooper, a childhood friend of Klugman and Sternthal from Philadelphia, was also the executive producer.

+The film premiered at the Sundance Film Festival and was theatrically released on September 7, 2012.

 Plot

 Clayton Hammond is doing a reading of his new book, The Words.
-He begins reading from the book, which is centered on the fictional character Rory Jansen, an aspiring writer who lives in NYC with his girlfriend, Dora.
+He begins reading the book, which centers on the fictional character Rory Jansen, an aspiring writer who lives in NYC with his girlfriend, Dora.
 Rory borrows some money from his father, gets a job as a mail supervisor at a literary agency, and attempts to sell his first novel, which is repeatedly rejected by publishers.

 After living together for some time, Rory and Dora marry and, during their honeymoon in Paris, Dora buys Rory an old briefcase he was admiring in an antiques store.
 Returning to America and having his book rejected again, Rory finds an old but masterfully written manuscript in the briefcase with a central character named Jack.

 Rory types the manuscript into his laptop to know what it feels like to write something truly great, even if it's only pretend.
-Later, while using the laptop, Dora happens upon the novel, reading it.
+Later, while using the laptop, Dora happens upon the novel and reads it.
 She mistakenly assumes that Rory wrote it and convinces him to give it to a publisher at work, Joseph Cutler.
-After a few months Cutler finally reads it and offers Rory a contract which he accepts.
-The book is a hit and Rory becomes famous.
+After a few months, Cutler finally reads it and offers Rory a contract, which he accepts.
+The book is a hit, and Rory becomes famous.

 At this point, Hammond takes a break from the reading and goes backstage, where he is introduced by his agent to Daniella, a student and amateur writer who wants to interview him.
 She notes that he is separated from his wife, although he still wears a wedding ring.
 Hammond agrees to meet her after the ceremony and returns to the stage, where he continues the reading.

 The second part details Rory's encounter with an old man in Central Park, who reveals himself as the true author of the manuscript, based on his life in Paris.

 When he was a young man and stationed in France with the U.S. Army in the final days of World War II, he fell in love with Celia, a French waitress.
-They eventually married and had a daughter, who later died.
+They eventually married and had a daughter, who died in infancy shortly after.